Linesman/Mediator: ROTOR

-As the threat of German air attack on the United Kingdom faded in 1944, the wartime network of Chain Home (CH) and AMES Type 7 sites was progressively turned off, a process that rapidly accelerated with the end of the war in 1945.
+As the threat of German air attack on the United Kingdom faded in 1944, the wartime network of Chain Home (CH) and AMES Type 7 sites was progressively turned off, a process that accelerated with the end of the war in 1945.
 At the time, it was believed it would be at least another ten years before there would be another major war, so the Royal Air Force turned its attention to research and development of radar as they felt there was little reason to deploy any systems when better ones would be available by the time they would be needed.

-Various events in 1949, notably the Berlin Airlift and the testing of the first Soviet nuclear bomb, led to studies to rapidly re-implement the air defence system.
+Various events in 1949, notably the Berlin Airlift and the testing of the first Soviet nuclear bomb, led to studies into rapidly re-implementing the air defence system.
 Most influential was the Cherry Report, which outlined a set of equipment upgrades at existing WWII-era radar sites to improve their performance, along with an entirely new communications network to coordinate the response.
-Adopted as ROTOR, the new system split the UK's airspace into six "sectors" controlled from underground bunkers using thousands of miles of telex lines to pass information around.
+Adopted as ROTOR, the new system split the UK's airspace into six "sectors" controlled from underground bunkers, using thousands of miles of telex lines to pass information around.

-ROTOR planned for a staged deployment in several stages.
+Deployment of ROTOR would have several phases.
 The first re-used existing radars and control methods and was to be operational by 1952.
 The second would replace the Chain Home radars with a new Microwave Early Warning (MEW) set beginning around 1957.
 More stations would be added and the communications systems updated over time, with the final network being fully implemented by the late 1950s.

 Master Radar Stations

-The entire ROTOR plan was seriously upset by an experimental radar known as "Green Garlic" that was developed at the Telecommunications Research Establishment.
+The entire ROTOR plan was upset by an experimental radar known as "Green Garlic" that was developed at the Telecommunications Research Establishment.
 This combined an experimental low-noise receiver with a new high-power cavity magnetron and a lash-up antenna.
 The system more than doubled the effective range for early warning, and when married to a more suitable antenna, provided good detection of bomber-sized aircraft out to 200 miles.
 This filled most of the requirements for MEW, but would be available years earlier.

-ROTOR was initially adjusted to include these radars starting in 1953, known in production form as the AMES Type 80.
-But even as these began to be installed, further upgrades to the design pushed the detection range out even further and greatly increased its accuracy.
-This allowed a single radar to both detect the enemy out to the radar horizon, as well as direct fighters to the targets and get them within range of their Airborne Interception radars.
+ROTOR plans were initially adjusted to introduce these radars in 1953; they were known in production form as the AMES Type 80.
+But even as these began to be installed, further upgrades to the design pushed the detection range out even further and greatly increased accuracy.
+This allowed a single radar to detect the enemy out to the radar horizon, with enough accuracy to direct fighters to the targets and get them within range of the fighters' aircraft interception radars.

 With the introduction of these Type 80 Mark III's, the ROTOR plan was obsolete.
-There was no longer any need to send information to a central plotting room, as the radars could do everything directly from their displays.
+There was no longer any need to send information to a central plotting room, as the radar operators could do everything directly from their displays.
 Many of the underground bunkers, recently completed at great expense, were sold off as these Master Radar Stations came online in the late 1950s.